 The free plan gives you the following facilities:

 ZenMate’s location¬†in Germany is not ideal.
 As an EU member, Germany¬†has been taking part in the farcical tug-of-war over internet privacy and data disclosure that is being played by the European Union Commission and the European Court of Justice (ECJ).
-An ECJ ruling at the end of 2016 invalidated all current data retention laws in the EU.
+An ECJ ruling in 2014 invalidated all current data retention laws in the EU.